The Light of Nature: John Locke, Natural Rights, and the Origins of American Religious Liberty

 Locke’s conception of human beings as rational creatures provided the basis not only for individual rights but also for duties toward others.
 Reason required one to recognize that other individuals were entitled to the same rights one claimed for oneself.
 It followed that all members of society were obligated to respect both the religious freedom and the civil rights of those who differed with them in matters of religion.

 In addition to defending religious freedom, Locke advocated a strict separation of church and state.
 Because liberty of conscience was an inalienable right, individuals would not grant the state any authority over spiritual matters.
 Instead, those matters were reserved for the individuals themselves as well as for the religious societies or churches that they voluntarily formed to promote their salvation.

 In these ways, Locke sought not only to protect the inherent rights of individuals but also to dissolve the dangerous unity between church and state that characterized the Restoration.
 At the same time, he sought to transform the nature of those institutions in a profound way: instead of being rooted in any notion of a hierarchy ordained by God or nature, both church and state should be founded on the consent of free and equal individuals and should respect their nature as rational beings.
 Understood in this way, religion would be an ally rather than a threat to human liberty.
-After exploring Locke’s theory, the Article sketches some of the ways that it contributed to the eighteenth-century American view of religious liberty that was embodied in First Amendment.
+After exploring Locke’s theory, this Article sketches some of the ways that it contributed to the eighteenth-century American view of religious liberty that was embodied in the First Amendment.

-Keywords: First Amendment, Fee Exercise, Establishment, Religious Liberty, Religious Freedom, Religious Toleration, Liberty of Conscience, Locke, Natural Law, Natural Right, Faith, Reason, Rationality, Religion, Theology, Natural Religion, Natural Theology, Church and State, Social Contract, Civil Rights
+Keywords: First Amendment, Free Exercise, Establishment, Religious Liberty, Religious Freedom, Religious Toleration, Liberty of Conscience, Locke, Natural Law, Natural Right, Faith, Reason, Rationality, Religion, Theology, Natural Religion, Natural Theology, Church and State, Social Contract, Civil Rights

 JEL Classification: K10, Z12